FOI-Bioinformatics/repgenr/README.md

 # Clone the repository
 git clone https://github.com/FOI-Bioinformatics/repgenr.git

-# Navigate to the RepGenR directory
+# Navigate to the RepGenR directory and install
 cd repgenr
 pip install .

-# Follow the detailed installation instructions in the wiki
+# For detailed installation instructions please refer to the wiki
 ```
 ## Usage
 For a complete guide on how to use RepGenR, please refer to the [wiki](https://github.com/FOI-Bioinformatics/repgenr/wiki).
 Here's a quick start command to get you running: